Signature requirements for laboratory orders or requisitions

 Anthem strives to ensure our providers understand documentation compliance, and we are committed to educating our providers in hopes of eliminating errors in documentation practices.
 It is a best practice and industry standard that physicians sign and date laboratory orders or requisitions.

-Although the provider signature is not required on laboratory requisitions, if signed and dated, the requisition will serve as acceptable documentation of a physician order for the testing and so is it strongly encouraged.
+Although the provider signature is not required on laboratory requisitions, if signed and dated, the requisition will serve as acceptable documentation of a physician order for the testing and so it is strongly encouraged.
 In the absence of a signed requisition, documentation of your intent to order each laboratory test must be included in the patient’s medical record and available to Anthem upon request.
 Documentation must accurately describe the individual tests ordered; it is not sufficient to state “labs ordered.”

 Anthem will consider laboratory order or requisition requirements met with one of the following: